RedPitaya/redpitaya-knowledgebase/teaching/Measuring frequency.rst

 The results of the experiment for the RLC circuit are as follows:

-Time interval for one complete cycle of the oscillation (T) = 0.000642 seconds
+Measured time interval for one complete cycle of the oscillation (T) = 0.0000218 seconds

-Frequency (f) = 1.557 kHz
+Frequency (f) = 45.8 kHz

-Using the values we obtained earlier, we can calculate the resonant frequency of the RLC circuit using the formula:
+We can confrim our measurements using the values of elements, and calculate the resonant frequency of the RLC circuit using the formula:

 .. math:: f_{resonant} = \frac{1}{2 \pi \sqrt{LC}}